Diveride/HW_PoA_testnet_blockchain/README.md

 * __Geth__ : via their link [Go Ethereum](https://geth.ethereum.org/downloads/)
 It is important to note that you will need to keep Geth files in the same folder you will be running your network/nodes.

-Have an Ethereum based wallet like MyCrypto which you will use to both check you balances and submit transaction from either on of your node directly or an independent wallet.
+Have an Ethereum based wallet like MyCrypto which you will use to both check you balances and submit transaction from one of your node directly or an independent wallet.

 ## Setting up your testnet Network
 All the settings will be done out of your command-line tool directly.